njoy/constants/README.md

   | Euler's number (e)        | `e`           | `2.718281828459045` | [http://mathworld.wolfram.com/e.html]()                   | 2018-09-13     |
   | Pythagoras' constant (√2) | `root2`       | `1.414213562373095` | [http://mathworld.wolfram.com/PythagorassConstant.html]() | 2018-09-13     |

-**Note:** For the mathematical constants, their values are actually given in three places in this repository:

-1. Here in the `README.md` file,
-2. In the header file that defines the value for C++, and
-3. In the `math.test.cpp` file used to test/verify the values.
-While every effort is made to ensure that each of these values are the same, inconsistencies may appear.
-If discovered, please [file an issue](https://github.com/njoy/constants/issues).

 ### Using mathematical constants
 Here is an example of how the mathematical constants can be used.